slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
-- what’s your adrenaline type? velocidade ou fronteira do conhecido -->
+- what’s your adrenaline type? velocidade ou fronteira do conhecido
+- If you’re not trying to make money, what are you even doing?
+-->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."